laurauntner/sappho-digital/README.md

 # Sappho Digital

 Over the centuries, the ancient Greek poet Sappho has been imagined and reimagined in countless ways.
-More than 1,000 German-language texts reference Sappho in ways that range from quotation and allusion to fictionalization and stylistic imitation.
-Laura Untner’s dissertation project documents and analyzes these forms of the *productive literary reception* of Sappho in German-speaking countries from the 15th to the 21st century using Linked Data.
+More than 1,000 German-language texts from the 15th to the 21st century reference Sappho in ways that range from quotation and allusion to fictionalization and stylistic imitation.
+Laura Untner’s dissertation project documents and analyzes these forms of *productive literary reception* using Linked Data.
 This repository stores the corresponding data.

 For a detailed description of the project, see the [project website](https://sappho-digital.com/about.html) based on the [DSE-Static-Cookiecutter](https://github.com/acdh-oeaw/dse-static-cookiecutter).
 If, for whatever reason, the website becomes unavailable, see the archived version via the [Wayback Machine](https://web.archive.org/).